The Challenge of Picking a Main

 Of the support-ish options in Rise, this is the MOST support-ish.
 A large part of the playstyle revolves around playing various melodies (by way of attack chains) to buff your party and yourself.

-Which buff options you have depend on the specific hunting horn you’ve equipped, but can get some very powerful options like attack or affinity (critical hit chance) buffs!
+Which buff options you have depends on the specific hunting horn you’ve equipped, but can get some very powerful options like attack or affinity (critical hit chance) buffs!

 Not to mention, where Long Sword was slashing/cutting damage, seeing my normal party position on the tail (where relevant) to try cut the danged thing off — hunting Horn does blunt damage, meaning if we don’t have a full-on hammer user in the group, I can try learn more about playing around monster head zones, aiming for KOs.